 What do you want out of life?
-Knowing what it is and planning to achieve it gives you enormous leadership potential.
+Knowing what it is you want and planning to achieve it gives you enormous leadership potential.
 People like to follow others with a take-charge attitude and a vision of where they want to go.
 To achieve this elusive state, you need to get mindful.
 What are your intentions for this week, month, year?
 How do you want your business to grow?
 What specific actions will you take to actualize those hopes?
 It’s worth it to take time to reflect daily and weekly to stay on track with your goals.
 Here’s how setting intentions makes you a high-impact leader.

 This article is sponsored by Bosstrack.